Gould League

-The Gould League is an independent Australian organisation promoting environmental education, founded in Victoria in 1909 and named after the English ornithologist John Gould.
+The Gould League is an independent Not for Profit Australian organisation promoting environmental education, founded in Victoria in 1909 and named after the English ornithologist John Gould.
 Largely autonomous branches were subsequently established in other Australian states.

 History

 The initial stimulus to form the Gould League was a letter from Jessie McMichael to John Albert Leach, supervisor of nature study in Victorian state schools and later Assistant Chief Inspector of Schools in Victoria.

 1900s

 When formally established in 1909, the Gould League of Bird Lovers, as it was then called, was devoted to bird protection, especially the prevention of bird egg theft, the promotion of interest in and knowledge of birds and to campaign for the formation of bird sanctuaries.
 Members would take a pledge to protect Australian birdlife and not to collect their eggs.

 One of the main sponsors was the Royal Australasian Ornithologists Union.
 Alfred Deakin was the first Gould League president.
 The League had considerable success during this period, particularly in education.
 Activities included field days for the public to be introduced to birdlife, and publishing educational material.